TNA Impact!: Cross The Line

-TNA Impact!: Cross the Line (stylized as TNA iMPACT!: Cross The Line) is a professional wrestling video game for the PlayStation Portable (PSP) and Nintendo DS consoles, released by SouthPeak Games in June 2010.
-The game is a port of TNA Impact!, a game originally developed by Midway Studios Los Angeles and Point of View, Inc., released by Midway Games in the fall of 2008.
-The PSP version is largely the same as the original release, though the Nintendo DS version was specially configured by DoubleTap Games.
+TNA Impact!: Cross The Line (stylized as TNA iMPACT!: Cross The Line) is a professional wrestling video game for the PlayStation Portable (PSP) and Nintendo DS consoles, published by SouthPeak Games in June 2010.
+The game was previously in development under publisher Midway Games.

+The game is a port of TNA Impact!, a console game that was released in September 2008, developed by Midway Studios Los Angeles.
+The PSP version is developed by Point of View, Inc. who provided additional development to the console counterpart.
+The Nintendo DS version is developed by DoubleTap Games, and features a different story mode to the console and PSP versions, alongside updated attires and unique menu screens.